 While concussion, as with any form of traumatic brain injury (TBI), needs to be taken seriously, the impact on an athlete's day-to-day life is usually shortlived.
-Three-quarters of concussed high school athletes in one recent study were found to be symptom-free within a week; only 15% had symptoms lasting more than a week but less than a month, and only a very small number (1.5%) still experiencing symptoms more than a month after injury.
+Three-quarters of concussed high school athletes in one recent study were found to be symptom-free within a week; only 15% had symptoms lasting more than a week but less than a month, and only a very small number (1.5%) were still experiencing symptoms more than a month after injury.

 - Closed head injury, even in a mild form, is a leading cause of both short-term and long-term cognitive impairment of athletes, particularly those in contact sports such as football, boxing, soccer, rugby, lacrosse and hockey.

 - While the majority of athletes who experience a concussion can be expected to recover, the risks are increased by a second concussion, or returning to play from a concussion before the brain has fully healed, which recent studies suggest takes much longer than previously thought, particularly in adolescents, who may be peculiarly vulnerable to the lingering effects of concussion on short-term memory than adults or even younger athletes , which some experts speculate "could be related to the fact that the frontal part of the brain, responsible for working memory and other executive functions, undergoes its final stages of maturation during adolescence."
-Indeed, a subsequent study showed that teens are, in fact, slower to regain higher (i.e. 'executive) function after concucssion.
+Indeed, a recent study found that teens are, in fact, slower to regain higher (i.e. 'executive) function after concussion.

 The reported clinical symptoms of CTE are "tremendously broad" , but can include: